SilentJMA/42-Cursus/get_next_line/README.md

 ### Requirements

 The function is written in C language and thus needs the **`gcc` compiler** and some standard **C libraries** to run.
+<p  align="center"> :warning: The project must be written in accordance with the <a href="https://github.com/42School/norminette/blob/master/pdf/en.norm.pdf" target="_blank">Norm</a> </p>
+The Norm  is a programming standard that defines a set of rules to follow when writing code at 42.
+It applies to all C projects within the Common Core by default, and to any project where it's specified.
+These are some of them:

+    Each function must be maximum 25 lines, not counting the function's own curly brackets.

+    Each line must be at most 80 columns wide, comments included.

+    A function can take 4 named parameters maximum.

+    You can't declare more than 5 variables per function.

+    You're not allowed to use: for , do...while , switch , case ,  goto  ,
+    ternary operators such as `?' and VLAs - Variable Length Arrays.
+  The norminette (as we call the norm at 42) is in python and open source.

+  Its repository is available at https://github.com/42School/norminette.

+  In addition to the Norm, the subject have other requirements, which are:

+    It is forbidden to declare global variables.

+    Your read must use the BUFFER_SIZE defined during compilation to read from a file or from stdin.
+This value will be modified during the evaluation for testing purposes.

+    The program will be compiled in this way: gcc -Wall -Wextra -Werror -D BUFFER_SIZE=42 <files>.c.

+    libft is not allowed for this project.
+You must add a get_next_line_utils.c file which will contain the functions that are needed for your get_next_line to work
 ### Instructions

 **1. Using it in your code**